 How to Create and Submit an XML Sitemap

 The best way to create an XML sitemap is to use a tool.
-Use a free XML sitemap generator tool such as Screaming Frog or XML-Sitemaps.
+Use a free XML sitemap generator tool such as this list of XML Sitemap Generator Tools from Semrush, Screaming Frog or XML-Sitemaps.
 Depending on the type of website you have, there are different plugins available for creating an XML sitemap.

 For detailed steps on how to submit your XML sitemap to Google, Bing and other search engines, follow the instructions in Submit Your Sitemap To Search Engines.